 - Option One: Your 401(k) plan administrator directly transfers the money to another retirement plan or to an IRA.

 - Option Two: If your 401(k) plan administrator issues your distribution in the form of a check, you will have 60 days to deposit the check into a new retirement account.
 If you don’t deposit it in your new retirement plan account or IRA within 60 days, the full distribution amount may be subject to ordinary income tax and potentially a 10% early withdrawal penalty if you are under age 59 ½.

 Importantly, if the check is made payable directly to you, it will be subject to a mandatory 20% withholding, even if you intend to roll it over.
 However, you may be able to avoid that mandatory withholding by having the check made payable directly to the receiving plan or IRA account.

 Comparing 401(k)s and Individual Retirement Accounts

-There are a few potential drawbacks to a 401(k) retirement plan in comparison to an IRA.
-For example, employers may limit the investment choices to a few options, such as mutual funds, target-date funds, or a menu of one-size-fits-all strategies based on risk-tolerance profiles.
+There are a few potential drawbacks to a 401(k) retirement plan compared to an IRA.
+For example, employers may limit the investment choices to just a few options, such as mutual funds, target-date funds, or a menu of one-size-fits-all strategies based on risk-tolerance profiles.
 Additionally, your employer must appoint the custodian for employee 401(k) assets, whereas you get to choose where to open your IRA.
 Additionally, 401(k) retirement plans may not be feasible or available for people who are self-employed or work for small businesses.
 In general, though, the benefits of 401(k) retirement plans—high contribution limits, employer matches and tax-deferred investing—make them an attractive consideration for retirement savings.

 1 Internal Revenue Service as of 02/11/2021.
 Retirement Topics – 401k and Profit Sharing Plan Contribution Limits.